 There is another village known as Barala (6 Km) which is famous for Balunkeswar Siva Temple, and which has a unique design with sanctum, Jagamohana and Natamndap.
 The premises have about 25 small shrines which enshrine a host of images of Durga, Khshetrapala, Vairabi Annapurna, Ardhanariswara, Damodara, Gopal, Narasimha, Ambika, and Parswanath (Jain) images.

 Futher ahead on the National highway 40 Km from Puri another craft village awaits for you known as Pipili.
 This ancient land is famous for its Applique work.
 One can find a series of shops decorated with many applique works with bright colors.
-The varieties are like umbrellas, lamps shades, wall cloths, table covers, sofa covers, children cloths, bad covers and many more.
+The varieties are like Umbrellas, Lamps Shades, Wall Cloths, Table Covers, Sofa Covers, Children Cloths, Bed Covers and many more.
 These are prepared by skilled craft persons, perhaps, a remnant of Mughal days.
 People love to see the varieties they even like to purchase the handicrafts.

-From Pipili one can straight way proceed to Dhauli, an important historical site famous for Shanti stupa and Asokan Rock Edicts on a Hillock.
+Tourist places near, From Pipili one can straight way proceed to Dhauli, an important historical site famous for Shanti stupa and Asokan Rock Edicts on a Hillock.
 It is said that the famous Kalinga War was fought here during the 3rd century BC.
 It is also a Buddhist site and many archaeologist relics are discovered here.
-It is only six Km away from Bhubaneswar.
+It is only six kilometer away from Bhubaneswar.

-Konark since ancient times is a celebrated centre for Sun worship.
+Tourist places near, Konark since ancient times is a celebrated center for Sun worship.
 Konark as ArkaKshetra finds mention in SambhaPuran.
 Sambha, the son of Sri Krishna as the Puranic story goes, worshiped the Sun here and installed the image and got cured from Leprosy.
 It has a long tradition of Sun worship interwoven with many legends and stories.

-Satapada is a lake side resort located on the southeast side of Chilika lagoon which is the largest brackish water lake in Asia.
-50 Km.
-From Puri, on the road leading to land's end you find Satapada.
-A tiny cluster of seven islands 'sata' means seven and 'pada' means village.
+Tourist places near, Satapada is a lake side resort located on the southeast side of Chilika lagoon which is the largest brackish water lake in Asia.
+50 kilometers From Puri, on the road leading to land's end you find Satapada.
+A tiny cluster of seven islands ‘Sata’ means seven and ‘Pada’ means village.
 This is where the lake meets the Bay of Bengal.

 The distance between the gates of Jagannath Temple and the Gundicha Temple is exactly 2,688.0696 meters (8327 feet).
 The temple is surrounded by a wall and stands in the middle of garden.
 It consists of four pars connected with kitchen rooms, by a narrow passage.
 The tower, a construction of Pidha type, is 75 feet high with a base of 55 feet by 46 feet outside, and 36 feet 8inches by 27 feet inside.

 This is the famous Siva temple of Puri, located about one kilometer away from the Jagannath Temple, Loknath Temple towards the western end.
 There is a popular Loknath Temple belief that Lord Ram had installed this lingam with a Lauka or Pumpkin.
-The Temple was build during 10th-11th century A.D.
-The devotees come here to see Lord Loknath to be cured from any kind of disease.
+The Temple was build during 10th-11th century AD.
+The devotees come here to see Lord Lokanath to be cured from any kind of disease.